open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-- [Get the organization for the organization technical identifier reference](operations.md#get-the-organization-for-an-organization-technical-identifier-reference) and add 'tenderer' to its `.roles` array.
+- [Get the organization for the organization technical identifier reference](operations.md#get-the-organization-for-an-organization-technical-identifier-reference), and add 'tenderer' to its `.roles` array.
 - [Get the bid for the LotTender](operations.md#get-the-bid-for-a-lottender), and get the `subcontracts` object whose `subcontractors.id` is equal to the value of `ancestor: efac:SubContractor/cbc:ID`.
-- Add an `OrganizationReference` object to the subcontract's `.tenderers` array and set its `.id` to the value of this field.
+- Add an `OrganizationReference` object to the subcontract's `.tenderers` array, and set its `.id` to the value of this field.

 ```xml
 <efac:NoticeResult>